 NATIONAL LACY OATMEAL COOKIE DAY

-It wasn’t until the early 1900s that oatmeal became a major ingredient in the American diet.
+In the early 1900s, oatmeal became a major ingredient in the American diet.
+Before that, Americans relied on other grains.
 Originating in England, oatmeal cookies have been around since the 1800s.
-It is believed that they were created after the oatcake.
+However, it is believed that they were created after the oatcake.
 Soldiers used to carry oatcakes with them for a quick boost of energy during battle.
-Most research has found that the first recorded oatmeal raisin cookie recipe was written by Fannie Merritt Farmer in 1896.
-Considered as a “health food,” the cookies quickly became popular, and by early 1900s, a recipe for the delicious treats appeared on containers of Quaker Oats.
+Most research found that the first recorded oatmeal raisin cookie recipe was written by Fannie Merritt Farmer in 1896.
+Considered a health food, the cookies quickly became popular.
+By the early 1900s, a recipe for the delicious treats appeared on containers of Quaker Oats.

 Oatmeal cookies are an excellent source of iron and fiber

-There are many different recipes for the lacy oatmeal cookies.
-They can be made with a variety of oats, such as old fashioned oats, quick cooking oats, oat bran or oat flour.
+Bakers use many different recipes for the lacy oatmeal cookies.
+Additionally, home bakers bake with a variety of oats including old fashioned oats, quick-cooking oats, oat bran or oat flour.
 For a healthier cookie, add finely chopped or ground fruits (such as raisins) or nuts and use a sugar substitute.
-Lacy oatmeal cookies are often decorated with icing drizzled on top of the cookie.
+You can also decorate your lacy oatmeal cookies with icing drizzled on top of the cookie.